abid701/TimeTracking/README.md

 After running the program, open a browser and type: http://localhost:8080/

 ## How To Login:
-You can login with the accounts below:
+You can login with the accounts below:\n
 username: test
 password: 1234